RESEARCH STARTER

 Adet’s efforts coincided with the 1796 US presidential election, the first contested election, between Adams and Jefferson.
 Just beforehand, Adet published a series of letters warning that Adams’s election would mean war with France, to sway voters toward Jefferson.
 That campaign failed too, largely because Adet lacked reach.
 His letters were distributed widely only in a few cities, such as Philadelphia, where Jefferson won the election.
 However, Adams still had sufficient support to win the Electoral College vote, by a narrow margin of three electoral votes.

-Nazi ideology was directly influenced by an American movement known as eugenics, which became a very influential pseudoscience in the early to mid-twentieth century.
-Eugenics is the belief in an evolutionary hierarchy among human beings based on certain traits, such as race; notably, eugenicists viewed people of Northern and Western European descent as more advanced than people of other ethnic or racial descent.
-Thus, eugenics was a form of scientific racism that in large measure served to intellectualize xenophobia and racial prejudice.
-During World War II, realizing that they had allies among America’s racist White population, the Nazi Party engaged in efforts to influence the 1940 American election in favor first of a noninterventionist Democrat, John L. Lewis, and then the Republican Party.
+Nazi ideology was deeply rooted in White supremacy, eugenics, and other racist beliefs.
+During World War II, realizing that they had potential allies among White supremacist Americans, the Nazi Party engaged in efforts to influence the 1940 US elections, first supporting a noninterventionist Democrat, John L. Lewis, and then favoring the Republican Party.
 Specifically, Nazi agents and sympathizers published and distributed articles in American newspapers and magazines, spreading propaganda and misinformation about Nazi and British activities in Europe.

+The US government itself also steadily worked to influence politics in other countries.
 Between 1946 and 2000, a period extending slightly beyond the Cold War between the United States and the Soviet Union (the forerunner of modern Russia), the United States undertook more than eighty election interference campaigns abroad, according to Carnegie Mellon University political scholar Dov Levin.
-By Levin’s count, Russia sought to interfere in at least three dozen international elections during that time.
-Some Cold War–era campaigns were covert while others were open.
-US efforts in the late twentieth century increasingly turned toward open support and funding for civic, pro-democracy organizations.
+Meanwhile, by Levin’s count, Soviet or Russian authorities sought to interfere in at least three dozen international elections during that time.
+Some Cold War–era campaigns were covert while others were overt.
+The US government notoriously intervened to support some authoritarian regimes against communist opposition, whether openly or in secret.
+However, US efforts in the late twentieth century increasingly turned toward open support and funding for civic, pro-democracy organizations.

-During the 2016 US presidential election, Russian agents used fake social media groups and pages, some operated by individuals and others automated with bots, to promote Donald Trump or to demonize Trump’s opponents, including both Democrat Hillary Clinton and Republican primary candidates Jeb Bush, Ted Cruz, and Marco Rubio.
+In the early twenty-first century, there was increasing attention to new forms of election interference enabled by internet communications and other digital technologies.
+A deepening atmosphere of partisan division in US politics also contributed to heightened public scrutiny of potential foreign interference.
+During the 2016 US presidential election cycle, Russian agents used fake social media groups and pages, some operated by individuals and others automated with bots, to promote Donald Trump or to demonize Trump’s opponents, including other Republican primary candidates and especially the eventual Democratic nominee, Hillary Clinton.
 Investigations undertaken by Congress later found that Russia used a troll farm known as the Internet Research Agency (IRA), led by Russian intelligence operatives, which began disseminating fake news and largely pro-Trump articles and propaganda through Facebook, Twitter, and other sites as early as 2014.
 The IRA also stirred up issues important to specific demographics, including the political left, the political right, and Black Americans, to increase division.
 In a separate but connected attack, the Main Intelligence Directorate of the General Staff of the Russian Army (GRU) hacked the email accounts of Clinton staffers and the offices of the Democratic National Committee (DNC) to obtain data useful in damaging the Clinton campaign.

 Election Interference Today